rhel-labs/instruqt/sandbox/01-step1/assignment.md

 difficulty: basic
 timelimit: 3000
 ---
-Welcome to this open lab expierence for Red Hat Enterprise Linux.
+Welcome to this open lab experience for Red Hat Enterprise Linux.

 The system displayed beside this text is a Red Hat Enterprise Linux 9 system registered with Subscription Manager.